 From Leyton tube station on the Central line there is the Leyton Technical Pub on the way to the stadium which is a former town hall.
 10 minutes south of the station along the A112 there is The King Harold which is a traditional London boozer.

 From Leyton Midland Road overground station you can walk around 1 mile north to get to the King William IV Bar and Hotel which is also a brewery, boasting over 16 different beers at any one time.
-There is also the Coach & Horses Pub which is naturally popular due to its proximity to the stadium, and the fact that it is essentially midway between both stations.

 Finally, at the Matchroom Stadium there is also a supporters club which permits both sets of fans to share a pint, providing there is enough space.
 Costing just £1.00 to enter, it’s advisable that you get there early to get a space, and to sample the range of ales as listed in the CAMRA Good Beer Guide.

-Food - Places to Eat
+Food - Places to eat

-Outside of Leyton Underground Station fans are spoilt for unhealthy choices with the existence of a KFC, Burger King and Asda.
 Just by walking in either direction on High Road Leyton which connects the two stations, you will encounter an abundance of food places ranging from Fish & Chips, Kebabs and Pizza.

 At Brisbane Road itself you can also enjoy classic football grub such as Sausage Rolls, Burgers and Pies.

-Club Shop
+Leyton Orient Club Shop

 Leyton Orient run a club shop at Brisbane Road as well as their own official online site known as the Orient Club Shop.
 The opening times for the store at the ground are as follows: